 Employee benefits are (obviously) great for employees, but they provide advantages to employers too.
 Here are four advantages for small businesses that offer employee benefits:

-Before accepting a new job, people consider not only the salary or wage offered, but the benefits as well.
+Before accepting a new job, people consider not only the salary or wage offered but the benefits as well.
 Your benefits package should reflect the type of employees you are looking for.

 “It is not every day that an employer can illustrate concretely how much they care about their employees,” DiDonna said.
 “However, through employee benefits, an employer can achieve this goal by showing employees just how much they care about them and their families.”

-DiDonna said employers that view benefits as a way of caring for their employees, rather than something they are obligated to do, tend to have higher employee engagement and greater employee appreciation of benefits.
+DiDonna said employers who view benefits as a way of caring for their employees, rather than something they are obligated to do, tend to have higher employee engagement and greater employee appreciation of benefits.

-DiDonna said Namely created an employee benefits survey that asked employees what they would do or what they would have done in a given situation.
-“That gives us insight into what employees find important based on their actions," said DiDonna.
-"From there, we can make pointed recommendations based on the specific answers of any given employee population.”
+DiDonna said Namely created an employee benefit survey asking employees what they would do or what they would have done in a given situation.
+“That gives us insight into what employees find important based on their actions.
+From there, we can make pointed recommendations based on the specific answers of any given employee population.”

 Another option is to hire a benefits broker who can help you pinpoint the benefits you want to offer employees and select potential vendors.